Frequently asked questions

 The student's financial aid does not transfer when they come to UWL, but as long as UWL's federal school code (003919) is added to the FAFSA, our office will determine the student's eligibility.
 Please note that the student's financial aid offer at UWL may vary from what they were offered at their prior institution.

-Depending on the date of the student's withdrawal, all or a portion of the student's financial aid that was accepted and disbursed on behalf of the student may be returned to the financial aid programs.
+Depending on the date of the student's withdrawal, all or a portion of the student's financial aid that was accepted and disbursed on behalf of the student may need to be returned to the financial aid programs.

 There is the possibility of increased loan eligibility for students who decide to participate in an education abroad program.
 There is also a small need-based grant available to Wisconsin residents who qualify that will be offered by the Financial Aid Office.
 Please review the Education Abroad page for more information.